 My solution to feed them this vitamin- and mineral-packed vegetable?
 Pesto sauce!

-The taste is delicious, and it goes great with just about anything!
+The taste is delicious, gives great leftovers, and it goes great with just about anything!

 - 1 cup broccoli florets, steamed but still crunchy